 Parents participate in virtually every facet of the Valley Drive Cooperative experience, from working in the classroom as a teacher’s assistant (aka “co-oping”) to serving on the Board of Directors in a variety of capacities, to fundraising (bake sales, special events, silent auction and raffles, etc.).

 One or two parents are scheduled to co-op in each classroom each day, depending on the class size.
 The approximate number of co-op days per year is 9 for the 2s class, 12 for the 3s class, and 18 for the 4s class, but the number can vary depending on class size and calendar days.
 You will always co-op in your child’s class unless you decide to swap co-op days with a parent of a child in another class.

 Training is provided at the beginning of the school year, but in general co-opers:

-- Arrive half an hour early and help the teachers get the school ready, prepare special projects, provide and set up snack, etc.
+- Arrive half an hour early and help the teachers get the school ready, prepare special projects, etc.